classicsman/CLmay2020/README.md

 I could also make it more modular.
 There are things I could separate out.
 Originally, what I have here started out as one file, so I've made some progress on that front.

+**Implementations that should satisfy Code Louisville requirements:**

+Read data from an external file - not done directly by the program, but is copied and entered through the prompt.

+Implement a regular expression - done to ensure that the text format is always as desired.
+So far, most successful in the LFPL portion of code.

+Calculate and display data based on an external factor - I've implemented a countdown timer to display in my output text showing the time left until the new year and we finally put 2020 behind us.
+It updates in the output text every time the program is run.

+Analyze text and display information about it - I've implemented functionality that counts the number of items out at each library as well as the total out and displays that information in the output text.

+If any of these don't fully meet the listed requirement, perhaps they could be considered satisfactory under the *Other Features* item in the requirements.